trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 title: History of amendments
 authors: 'Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez'
 last_update:
-  date: 30 June 2023
+  date: 14 February 2024
 ---

 As presented in [Governance](../governance), the Tezos blockchain is constantly evolving, through new amendments.
-In this chapter, we will present an overview of past proposals and the reasons for their approval or disapproval.
+These are the past proposals to amend the Tezos protocol.

 ## [Athens](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html) (Pt24m4xiP)